-Students in the DPD program are required to meet and complete a series of Knowledge Requirement for Registered Dietitian Nutritionists (KRDN) to receive a verification statement upon graduation.
+Students in the DPD program, Bachelor of Science degree or DPD Certificate, are required to meet and complete a series of Knowledge Requirement for Registered Dietitian Nutritionists (KRDN) to receive a verification statement upon graduation.
 KRDNs prepare students with the necessary knowledge to enter a dietetics supervised practice internship.
 KRDNs are measured in several DPD courses.